josevavia/docker-laravel-lumen/README.md

 ### Install

-Before you start make sure you have [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine.
+Before you start make sure you have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine.

 Clone the repo by running the following command